 DB's pre-packaged Replication Manager exists as a layer on top of the DB library.
 The Replication Manager is a multi-threaded implementation that allows you to easily add replication to your existing transactional application.
-You access and manage the Replication Manager using methods that are available off the DbEnv class.
+You access and manage the Replication Manager using special methods and classes designated for its use.
+Mostly these are centered around the Environment and EnvironmentConfig classes.